 Rāh, rahgozar: “pathway,” “passing-place.”
 The road along which the beloved will walk, prepared and sanctified in anticipation.

-Devotion to the Beloved and Self-surrender Symbols
+V. Devotion to the Beloved and Self-surrender Symbols

-Persian lyric poetry redirects the vocabulary of worship entirely.
-The beloved becomes the qeblegāh, the direction toward which the lover orients, and the curved eyebrow a mehrāb before which prostration (sejdeh) is offered.
-The lover’s faith (imān), religion (dīn), and belief in the world itself (bāvar-e donyā) are surrendered not to God but to beauty.
-The beloved is sanam, the pagan idol, or bot-e chīn, evoking the great Buddha figures of China.
-That such terms appear alongside māh-e tābān, the shining moon, and khorshīd-e derakhshān, the radiant sun, in the same devotional breath is worth remarking upon.
-In ancient Iran the sun and moon were natural phenomena each associated with its own yazata (Mithra and Aredvi Surā Anāhitā, respectively), toward which reverence was directed as a matter of Zoroastrian observance.
-It is possible that these words continued to carry something of that charge in the lyric tradition, below the threshold of conscious intention, and that the devotional world the poetry constructs around the beloved is older and more layered than it may at first appear.
+Persian lyric poetry takes over the vocabulary of worship entire.
+The beloved becomes the qeblegāh, the direction toward which the lover turns, and the curved eyebrow a mehrāb before which prostration (sejdeh) is offered; faith (imān), religion (dīn), and belief in the world itself (bāvar-e donyā) are surrendered not to God but to beauty.
+The beloved is addressed as sanam, the pagan idol, or as bot-e chīn, after the great Buddha figures of China.
+It is worth remarking that such terms stand in the same devotional breath as māh-e tābān, the shining moon, and khorshīd-e derakhshān, the radiant sun; for in ancient Iran sun and moon were each in the care of a yazata (Mithra and Aredvi Surā Anāhitā respectively) toward which reverence was directed as a matter of Zoroastrian observance.
+It seems possible that these words kept something of that charge in the lyric tradition, below the threshold of conscious intention, and that the devotional world the poetry builds about the beloved is older and more layered than it first appears.

-The lover worships, and beyond worship he surrenders entirely.
-He presents himself as slave (banda, ghulām), as sacrifice (ghorbān, fadā, sadagheh), as one who holds nothing back and asks for nothing in return.
-He circles the beloved perpetually (doret begardam, gerde to gardam, as the pilgrim circles the Kaʿaba, as though to cease would be to cease existing.
-And should the beloved take the dagger and cut off his head, he pledges to continue circling still, writhing (jowlān-zanān) in his own blood.
-The gesture of circumambulation and the gesture of prostration belong to the same emotional world.
-Both are expressions of a devotion that the poetry treats as more honest than anything the mosque has to offer.
+The lover worships, and beyond worship surrenders entirely: as slave (bandeh, ghulām), as sacrifice (ghorbān, fadā, sadagheh), holding nothing back and asking nothing in return.
+The lover circles the beloved perpetually (gerd-e yār gashtan), as the pilgrim circles the Kaʿaba, as though to cease would be to cease existing; and should the beloved take the dagger and strike off the lover’s head, the pledge is to circle still, writhing (jowlān-zanān) in blood.
+Circumambulation and prostration belong here to a single emotional world, and to a devotion the poetry treats as more honest than anything the mosque has to offer.

 Qeble, Qeblegāh: “direction of prayer,” “orientation of devotion.”
 The point toward which the lover turns as the worshipper turns toward Mecca, here displaced onto the beloved entirely.